Newman's conjecture for the partition function modulo integers with at least two distinct prime divisors: Preliminaries

 If $k>1$, then $\Sh_{t}(f)$ is a cusp form.
 Note that if $p$ is a prime with $(p,N)=1$, then

-For details on the Shimura correspondence, we refer to \cite{SH}.
+For details on the Shimura Correspondence, we refer to \cite{SH}.

-Let $f\in S_{k+\frac{1}{2}}(\Gamma_0(N),\chi)$ be a modular form of half-integral weight with integral coefficients.
+Let $f\in S_{k+\frac{1}{2}}(\Gamma_0(N),\chi)$ have integral Fourier coefficients.
 Let $M$ be an odd integer.
 Assume that there is a positive integer $n_0$ such that $a_{f}(n_0)$ is relatively prime to $M$.
 In the proofs of Theorem 1.1 and Lemma 2.1 in \cite{BO}, Bruinier and Ono obtained that if there is a prime $p$ satisfying

 then for each integer $r$,